jonsuh/jonsuh.com/_posts/2015-03-25-canary-home-security-device.md

 ### Camera and Motion Detection

-It has a 1080p HD camera equipped with a 147° wide-angle lens so it can see and record a large area of your home and night vision it can see in the dark.
-The wide-angle lens allows it to view multiple rooms if you position it properly at certain spots of your home.
+It has a 1080p HD camera equipped with a 147° wide-angle lens so it can see and record a large area of your home and night vision so it can see in the dark.
+The wide-angle lens allows it to view multiple rooms when positioned at certain spots of your home.

 Motion detection allows Canary to record activity when it detects motion when motion-activated recording is enabled, and a built-in microphone also records sound.
 Both the video and audio are stored in Canary’s cloud storage for up to 90 days (based on your subscription plan).
 When it detects motion, you’ll get a push notification on your device.

 !["The bottom of Canary"](https://farm8.staticflickr.com/7576/16117779817_b642401150_c.jpg)

-Canary has an intuitive indicator light at the bottom, which glows yellow when it’s functioning properly and red when there’s an issue.
+Canary has an intuitive indicator light at the bottom, which glows yellow when it’s functioning properly and red when there’s an issue, such as connectivity.

 ### Modes